Vinnie117/ML-Cockpit/Notes/Data Availability.md

   - daily data for 10 years -> 3650 data points
   - hourly data for 10 years -> 24 x 365 x 10 = 87,600 data points
     - is there hourly data for variables except price?
+- Is it possible to use daily with hourly data in the same training data frame?
+  - by assigning each hourly value the value of the day
+  -  what are the implications for the models?